Dean of the Faculty

 - Book Subvention Policy

-Each tenured and tenure-track faculty member, academic affairs staff member with faculty rank and three-year visitor is eligible to apply for faculty development and professional travel support, except for those who hold Brown Chairs/Endowed Chairs.
-The categories included in the Faculty Development and Professional Travel Support are - a.) special conference participation (up to twice per year), b.) one special conference participation and fees for one professional membership, c.) one international special conference participation, or d.) invited travel-based projects in the Fine Arts.
-The call for applications will go out once per year with a deadline of March 1, 2019, and will cover all activities for the following fiscal year starting July 1 and ending June 30.
-All submissions and reimbursement forms must be sent to Barbara Jean no later than the due date.
-2019 Call for Faculty Development and Professional Travel Support is being revised.
+Each tenured and tenure-track faculty member, academic affairs teaching staff member with faculty rank and three-year visitor is eligible to apply for a professional travel award, except for those who hold Endowed Chairs.
+The categories included in the Professional Travel Award are - a.) special conference participation (up to twice per year), b.) one special conference participation and fees for one professional membership, c.) one international special conference participation, or d.) invited travel-based projects in the Fine Arts.
+Faculty must choose one of the four options outlined above for the period between July 2023 and June 2024.
+The deadline for proposals for 2023-2024 travel is Wednesday, 22 March 2023 at 5:00 pm.

 The will of the late Sam Taylor set aside income from a portion of his estate to fund continuing education and development of faculty members at United Methodist-related colleges and universities in Texas.
 Grants may be used for graduate study or post-graduate research.
-The 2018 submission deadline for the Call for Proposals for the Sam Taylor Funds is Friday, October 5, 2018.
-Please submit proposals via e-mail to Susan Lamb.
+The 2022-2023 internal submission deadline for the proposals for the Sam Taylor Funds is December 16, 2022.
+Please submit proposals via e-mail to Barbara Jean .
 To view the past recipients click here .